evandromacedo/evandromacedo.com/posts/2019-12-10-how-this-blog-was-built.md

 ## Gatsby

-[Gatsby](https://www.gatsbyjs.org/) is a powerful framework for generating static sites.
+This site is powered by [Gatsby](https://www.gatsbyjs.org/) which is an amazing framework for generating static sites.
 It uses [React](https://reactjs.org/) as front-end library, and [GraphQL](https://graphql.org/) to consume content and assets.
 To better understand what Gatsby does:

 - First it pulls data from many data sources (CMSs, Markdown, APIs, etc.) with GraphQL.
 - With data in hands, we create components and templates with React.